How to remove app leftover files on Mac

 As you can see, the manual method is certainly laborious.
 Thankfully, there's a much quicker and easier way.

-The Uninstaller module from CleanMyMac X was built for the job.
-Instead of trawling through file locations and searching for all the scattered app leftovers, this powerful tool does all the hard work for you, allowing you to safely bulk remove app traces.
+The Uninstaller module from CleanMyMac was built for the job.
+Instead of trawling through file locations and searching for all the scattered app leftovers, this powerful tool does all the hard work, allowing you to safely bulk-remove app traces.
 Here's how to delete app leftover files the easy way:

 1. Open the app or first install it (free download here).

-2. From within the sidebar, locate and select Uninstaller.
+2. From within the sidebar, select Applications > Scan > Manage my Applications.

 Compared to the manual method, this is a breeze.
 You can remove all the traces of apps you deleted and optimize your Mac performance instantly and effortlessly.